Automated Privacy Information Annotation in Large Language Model Interactions: Problem Formulation

-{\textbf{Automated Privacy Annotation Requirement.}} As shown in Figure \ref{fig:pipeline_and_local}, it is necessary to first build an automated privacy annotation pipeline based on a cloud-side LLM API to annotate dialogue datasets with privacy phrases and specific privacy information.
+\textbf{Automated Privacy Annotation Requirement.} As shown in Figure \ref{fig:pipeline_and_local}, to implement privacy leakage alerting on the user side, it is necessary to first build an automated privacy annotation pipeline based on a cloud-side LLM API to annotate dialogue datasets with privacy phrases and specific privacy information.
 Such a dataset can serve as an evaluation benchmark for downstream applications and provide training data for optimization.
-Local privacy detection methods with light-weight LLM are then designed to detect privacy from user real-time queries before they are sent to service providers and they should be deployed locally on the user's device or be a request proxy built by the user's organization.
-Formally, we let $D$ denote the user dialogue and $q$ denote a query from $D$.
-The goal is to extract the privacy phrase $\mathcal{P}_q=\{p_1, ..., p_m\}$ and summarize specific privacy information $\mathcal{I}_q=\{I_1, ..., I_m\}$, where $m$ is the number of the extracted phrases, $p_j$ is defined as a segment of $q$ that discloses private or sensitive information about the user, and $I_j$ is a statement summarizing the specific details revealed by $p_j$.
+Local privacy detection methods with light-weight LLM are then designed to detect privacy from user real-time queries before they are sent to service providers, and they should be deployed locally on the user's device or be a request proxy built by the user's organization.
+Formally, we let $D$ denote the user dialogue with LLM and $q$ denote a query from $D$.
+The goal is to extract the privacy phrase $\mathcal{P}_q=\{p_1, ..., p_m\}$ and summarize privacy information $\mathcal{I}_q=\{I_1, ..., I_m\}$, where $m$ is the number of the extracted phrases, $p_j$ is a segment of $q$ that discloses private or sensitive information about the user, and $I_j$ is a statement summarizing the specific details revealed by $p_j$.